TankMermaid/practical-bacterial-bioinfo/remark/outline.md

 <img src="/img/seq-to-tree.png" width="60%">

-*But how do you interpret the leaves?*
+.center[But how do you interpret the leaves without "names"?]

 ---